-A lone worker is an employee who performs tasks or work that is carried out in isolation from other workers without close or direct supervision.
+A lone worker is an employee who performs tasks or works in isolation from other workers without close or direct supervision.

 With around 8 million lone workers in the UK and working alone named one of the top ten hazards of concern to employees in 2016, employers should place high importance on assessing and mitigating the risks that they face.